30-Day Money Back Guarantee

 The meaning of "3‑in‑1" on a supplement label

 When you see "3‑in‑1" on a gut health supplement, it means one product combining prebiotics, probiotics, and postbiotics in a single capsule or serving.
-Rather than purchasing three separate bottles and managing multiple daily supplements, you get comprehensive microbiome support in one step.
+Rather than purchasing three separate bottles and managing multiple daily supplements, you get combined microbiome support in one step.

 Common ingredients you'll see in 3‑in‑1 products